Helping Foreign Investors Avoid Unscrupulous Property Developers

 The opportunity for unscrupulous activities grows exponentially with the foreign interest in Turkish properties.
 In fact, many UK investors have reported issues, particularly along the Aegean Coast, with property deals going nowhere despite a sizeable monetary investment.
 Some property developers have gone so far as to sell the same property to multiple investors, neglected to hand over title deeds, or collected numerous deposits and then fled or otherwise disappeared.

 This is why it is imperative for foreign investors in particular, although local investors should also heed this advice, to do their due diligence when it comes to choosing an honest and reputable developer.
 Along the same line of thinking, it is important to choose a real estate agent or advisor who can help you from a local and international level.

 Choosing a knowledgeable and reputable real estate agent will mean that you have a local connection and perspective at every level of your investment interactions.
 Of course, The Foreign and Commonwealth Office (FCO) is also taking the matter of foreign investment deals into their hands.

-While the FCO's list will indeed be a helpful tool for foreign investors in general, it does not negate the need for a foreign investor to do their due diligence and seek out the invaluable advice of a reputable real estate, construction and investment professional.
-In addition, it is important for foreign investors to be smart when choosing a property in Turkey, alert and to follow their instincts.
+While the FCO's list will indeed be a helpful tool for foreign investors in general, it does not negate the need for a foreign investor to do their due diligence and seek out the invaluable advice of a reputable real estate, construction, and investment professional.
+In addition, it is important for foreign investors to be smart when choosing a property in Turkey, alert, and follow their instincts.
 There is, of course, the old adage.
 If a deal sounds too good to be true, then it probably is.